 #4 Combine different types of materials

 Providing content in various formats also helps to make the compliance training course not flat and monotonous.
-Note that you need to choose the proper format that is suitable for each content.
+Note that you need to choose the proper format suitable for each content.
 For example, use e-documents of the policy so that employees can save them for reference later.
-Or use animation videos to provide scenarios or situation demonstrations for better visualization with lower costs compared to live-action.
+Or use animation videos to provide scenarios or situation demonstrations for better visualization with lower costs than live-action.

 To sum up

-Compliance training is a must-have and always a high-prioritized part of your corporate training strategy.
-We know it’s also hard to engage employees in uninteresting compliance topics, but not impossible.
+Compliance training is always a high-prioritized part of your corporate training strategy.
+We know engaging employees in uninteresting compliance topics is hard, but not impossible.
 Follow our recommendations to get a refreshing compliance training program that your employees can fully enjoy to the end.